Gilbra/PayTrans/README.md

 # PayTrans
-A Windows service for translating excel files to text files
+A Windows service for translating excel files to text files created with C# for BRALIMA's bank payement.